luni64/TeensyStep/README.md

 ## Synchronous Movement
-If you want to move on a straight line between the two positions StepControl needs to adjust the step rate of one of the motors depending on the other.
-Of course, this adjustment is necessary during the complete movement including acceleration and deceleration phases.
+If you want to move on a straight line between the two positions StepControl needs to adjust the step rate of one of the motors in relation to the other.
+Of course, this adjustment is necessary during the complete movement including the acceleration and deceleration phases.
 StepControl uses [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) to do this adjustment.

-Using synchronous movements is easy: the controller accepts up to 10 motors in its move and moveAsync commands.
-All motors passsed to the commands will be moved synchronously.
+Using synchronous movements with TeensyStep is easy: the controller accepts up to 10 motors in its move and moveAsync command.
+All motors which are passsed to the commands will be moved synchronously.

 ```c++
 ...